The Leftover Woman by Jean Kwok (HarperCollins)

 Also boarding the train is yet another hitman.
 His name is Nanao but has the codename “Ladybug”.
 Although his last few assignments have been successful, something always goes awry.
 His handler, Maria, decided to get him an easy job.
 All he has to do is steal a suitcase of money and get off at the next station.

 The job seems simple enough.
 Ladybug finds the suitcase, which happens to be the suitcase that Lemon and Tangerine were to return to Minegishi.
-Just as he was about to step off the train, he is confronted by another hitman, “The Wolf” who has a vendetta against Ladybug.
+Just as he is about to step off the train, he is confronted by another hitman, “The Wolf” who has a vendetta against Ladybug.

 In a scuffle between Ladybug and the Wolf, Ladybug gains the upper hand and has the Wolf in a chokehold.
 Unfortunately, the train jerks and Ladybug unintentionally breaks the Wolf’s neck.
 Now he has to hide a dead body and must try to get off at the next station.